-The effect of buying fast fashion are many.
+The effects of buying fast fashion are many.
 The fashion industry produces 10% of all humanity’s carbon emissions and is the second-largest consumer of the world’s water supply.
 According to WWF, approximately half of all textiles are made of cotton.
-It takes more than 20,000 litres of water to produce just one kilogram of cotton, which roughly equals one T-shirt and a pair of jeans.
+It takes more than 20,000 litres of water to produce just one kilogram of cotton, roughly equal to one T-shirt and a pair of jeans.

 Tonnes of cheap clothing are churned out from developing countries every year.
 Natural resources are being polluted.
 Toxic fumes and chemicals are being thrown into waterways.
 Waterways are said to turn the colour of the latest fashion, leaving water unfit for human or animal consumption.
 Habitats are permanently damaged.

-The materials used for most of this fast fashion is often synthetic and non-biodegradable.
-When washed, the fabric releases micro-fibres into our precious water catchments and oceans.
-Now days, it is common place for fish to be found full of micro plastics.
+The materials used for most of this fast fashion are often synthetic and non-biodegradable.
+The fabric releases micro-fibres into our precious water catchments and oceans when washed.
+Nowadays, it is commonplace for fish to be found full of microplastics.

-In Bangladesh, the local minimum wage equates to just 39 Australian cents an hour.
-In Vietnam it is just 64 cents and in China it is 93 cents.
+The local minimum wage in Bangladesh equates to just 39 Australian cents an hour.
+In Vietnam, it is just 64 cents; in China, it is 93 cents.
 Women cannot live on this wage.
 Our addiction to fashion keeps women in economic slavery.

-And if they are donated, many of the items donated end up in landfill.
-Even the small percentage of clothes that are donated to charity, the ones with tiny marks or loose threads are immediately added to the landfill pile.
+And if they are donated, many of the items are in landfills.
+Even the small percentage of clothes donated to charity, the ones with tiny marks or loose threads, are immediately added to the landfill pile.
 This information can make you feel eco-anxiety.
 Read more here on how you can support yourself .

 What can we do?

-- Many people already donate clothes to the local charity shop.
-If you decide to take the option of donating your clothes, make sure that clothes are cleaned and mended before you send them to the charity shops.
-Otherwise you are sending them the long way to the landfill.
+- Many people have already donated clothes to the local charity shop.
+If you decide to donate your clothes, ensure they are clean and mended before you send them to the charity shops.
+Otherwise, you are sending them the long way to the landfill.
 Planet Ark has some great ideas on how to donate other objects.

-- Some fashion retailers will also accept clothing donations in store.
-H&M and Zara both offer donation bins as part of their environmental commitment and they accept unwanted clothes from any fashion label and in any condition.
+- Some fashion retailers will also accept clothing donations in-store.
+H&M and Zara offer donation bins as part of their environmental commitment, and they accept unwanted clothes from any fashion label and in any condition.
 Check whether your local stores have donation bins online.

-- What teenager doesn’t love a hand me down?
+Who doesn’t like a cool hand-me-down?
 Share your clothes with younger members of your family and friends.

-- Have a swap party where you encourage your friends to swap unwanted items of clothing for clothes that they want.
+- Have a swap party where you encourage your friends to swap unwanted clothing items for clothes they want.

 - Make some extra cash and sell your precious items online.
-There are many Marketplace options where you can sell your clothes or buy good quality second hand clothes.
+There are many Marketplace options to sell your clothes or buy good quality second-hand clothes.

 - Choose natural fibres where possible.
 Natural fibres such as 100% cotton and wool can be placed in the compost pile.

-- If you travel to countries in need, fill your bag up with unwanted clean and mended clothing items.
+- If you travel to countries in need, fill your bag with unwanted, clean and mended clothing items.
 Hand directly to families or charities in that country.